eric-taix/movie-board/README.md

 Please use provided templates as it without modification.
 Of course HTML and CSS code may be improved but this is not the purpose of this codelab: it work ;-)

 # Ready ?
 Everything is OK ?
-So you are ready to [start](docs/user-story-1.md)
+So you are ready to [start the codelab](docs/user-story-1.md)

 # Credits
 [+Eric Taix](https://plus.google.com/u/0/+EricTaix)